alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 ![](images/epq-2.png)

-1. Log into the [ePDQ admin site](https://payments.epdq.co.uk/Ncol/Prod/BackOffice/login/index).
+1. Sign in to the [ePDQ admin site](https://payments.epdq.co.uk/Ncol/Prod/BackOffice/login/index).
 On the homepage, go to _Configuration > Payment methods_ and select _Choose new payment methods_

 1. Click _Add_ next to the relevant payment method.
 1. On the _Contract data_ tab: